drkvogel/retrasst/notes/multiple-projects/multi.md

     ORDER BY /*section, rj_box_cid, lcr_position */
         section, lcr_position

+## fix/replace combineAliquots in collect

+replace with code similar to old method, based on assumption that backups will be immediately after preferred vials in the plan (which they will)

-## are secondaries stored by plan and how?
+## are secondaries stored by plan and how? (yes)

     978253 "Retrieving THRIVE samples (with secondary)"